jsfxfs/CLM/README.md

 ### **Three offloading strategies**

-To be simple, `no_offload` is just a GPU-only training baseline for the other two offloading strategies to compare.
+To be simple, `--no_offload` is just a GPU-only training baseline for the other two offloading strategies to compare.
-And the `naive_offload` is an easy implementation but it is slow and cannot handle extreme large scene; CLM is fast and can support even larger Gaussians model.
+And the `--naive_offload` is an easy implementation but it is slow and cannot handle extreme large scene; `--clm_offload` is fast and can support even larger Gaussians model.

 For detailed experimental setups and performance comparisons, see the "Why use CLM-GS?" section above and the `Example Usages` section below.